new92/instatools/README.md

 - Enhanced UI

-- Added the "save to CSV" option to most of the scripts
+- Added the "save to CSV" option to most tools

 ## Installation 📥